koala-framework/docs/docs/kwf-general-features/config/prelogin.md

 `preLoginPassword = PASSWORD`

+It's also possible to send the authorization via X_KWF_AUTHORIZATION if the default Authorization-Header is for example needed for OAuth.

 ##Exceptions to your PreLogin

 It's also possible to define exceptions for your pre-login like for your own ip or a path of your website.